bitonp/mysql-lua-logging/README.md

             my_proxy_server:4040         NOT
             my_db_server:3306            that you usually use.

   That should be it.
-If it isn't, please let me know.... if it is and it us working for you... please let me know... if you are having issues.. please let me know (attention seeker that I am).. happy logging.
+If it isn't, please let me know.... if it is and it is working for you... please let me know... if you are having issues.. please let me know (attention seeker that I am).. happy logging.